tharinduwso2telco/sandbox-service/README.md

 ###1.7 Current Limitations for Service Provider

-- Provision adn Un-Provision Service calls are designed to give "Pending" as default Transaction Status.
+- Provision and Un-Provision Service calls are designed to give "Pending" as default Transaction Status.
 So "Success" status cannot be generated for both Provision and Un-Provision.

 - Un-Provision cannot be invoked from SP side due to the above mentioned limitation (In order to invoke Un-Provision, the Database should have successfully provisioned data.)